 If you're unsure of the pipe material, copper is a reddish-brown/orange color; galvanized steel is dull grey; PVC is white or cream-colored.

-Once you know the nominal pipe size, use this table to find the maximum safe flow rate for your service line at typical residential pressures:
+Once you've got the nominal pipe size, here's your maximum safe flow rate at typical residential pressures:

 | Service Line Size | Maximum Safe Flow Rate |